 If your child receives a meal on credit, you will be notified with:

-· In case of significant delinquent payments, a letter will be sent home from the Child Nutrition Services department and your debt may be turned over to a collection agency
+· In case of significant delinquent payments, you may receive a personal phone call from the Child Nutrition Services department

 Please call the Child Nutrition Services Department with any questions about your student's account or balance.
 We are here to help!
 The office is open Monday - Friday, 7:30 AM - 4:00 PM.

 Evergreen School District has developed food and nutrition standards that follow state, federal and health department guidelines regarding food served in our schools.
 Like reading, writing, teeth-brushing, and hand-washing, learning good food habits is a skill that can help your child live a healthy, satisfying life.
 Please support us in nurturing good food habits by following the Nutrition & Food Guidelines set forth by Evergreen School District.
 Additionally, Child Nutrition Services offers several healthy snack and treat options that can help you recognize and reward your students under the Nutrition & Food Guidelines.
 Please also check out our list of non-food incentive and reward ideas.

 Are you planning a breakfast?
 Lunch?
 Meeting?
 Volunteer Tea?
 Treats for the employees?
 Let Child Nutrition Services cater the event for you.
 Check out the variety of delicacies we have to offer.
 Thank you for considering our catering service.
 Bon Appetit!
 Prices subject to change without notice.

 Meal Substitutions for Medical or Special Dietary Reasons